Back to blogs

 data = ... # Randomly generate data contract.doStuff(data) assert contract.shouldBeZero() == 0

 This test will call the doStuff function with random data and verify that shouldBeZero is, indeed, zero after the call.
-With tools like Trail of Bits Echidna and Optic, it's possible to automate the process of generating random data and running multiple tests.
+With tools like Trail of Bits Echidna, it's possible to automate the process of generating random data and running multiple tests.

 However, stateless fuzz tests may miss vulnerabilities that only become apparent when a specific sequence of function calls with specific inputs occur.
 This leads us to another type of fuzz testing: stateful fuzz testing.